Glossary of printing terms

 The steps taken to turnaround your print product.
 Timeframes can vary due to print techniques, product types, finishes, and binding.

-The act of carefully reviewing that everything is correct before going to print.
+The act of carefully reviewing that everything is correct before a job goes into production.

 Q